Louis Thompson: Portsmouth

 He departed the club at the end of the 2022–23 season.

 Stevenage

 On 19 June 2023, Thompson agreed to sign for newly promoted League One side Stevenage, joining brother Nathan who had joined the club earlier in the month.

+On 11 April 2025, he signed a "new, improved and extended" contract with the club.

 International career

 In 2012, Thompson was called into the Wales under-19 squad for the European championship qualifying matches.

-Thompson was called up to the Wales under-21 squad versus Moldova on 22 March 2013.
+He was later called up to the Wales under-21 squad versus Moldova on 22 March 2013.

+Personal life

+His brother Nathan Thompson is a former professional footballer who played for several of the same clubs as him including Swindon Town, Portsmouth and Milton Keynes Dons.